OrienteerBAP/Orienteer-Guidebook/user_interface_configuration.md

 * **Sub items**: subsections of the section.

 > **Warning!** If users don't see a page in their perspective, this doesn't prevent them from accessing a page over its URL.
-To restrict the access, configure the [database security settings](https://orienteer.gitbooks.io/orienteer/content/managing_users.html).
+To restrict user access, configure the [database security settings](https://orienteer.gitbooks.io/orienteer/content/managing_users.html).